fschuette/website/content/authors/admin/_index.md

 title: Friederike Contier (née Schütte)
 ---

-I am curious how language is intertwined with other aspects of human cognition.
-This question goes in both directions: How do other phenomena, like verbal memory, inherently rely on linguistic representations?
+I am curious how language processing is intertwined with other aspects of human cognition.
+This question goes in both directions: How do other phenomena, like verbal working memory, inherently rely on linguistic representations?
 And at the same time: How do language comprehension and production exploit other cognitive processes, such as attention and executive control?

 {{< icon name="download" pack="fas" >}} Download my {{< staticref "uploads/demo_resume.pdf" "newtab" >}}CV{{< /staticref >}}.